 Yes, this was a dream, but I think it was just an exaggeration of how I feel in social situations now.
 Remember, I was diagnosed with celiac disease in August so I have only been dealing with it for six months.

 At first, I was relieved and even celebrated my diagnosis.
 It was so nice to finally have an answer for my illness.
 I asked you to celebrate with me and you did.
-Then in October, The Gluten Dude left a comment cautioning me about the long road ahead.
+Then in October, Gluten Dude left a comment cautioning me about the long road ahead.
 Instead of congratulations, he wished me best of luck.
 His comment was in perfect timing actually, because it was about a month or so after my diagnosis that I realized just how hard this would be.

 I’m not sure what I was expecting.
-Maybe I thought that eliminating bread and crackers and pasta wouldn’t be so bad.
+Maybe I thought eliminating bread and crackers and pasta wouldn’t be so bad.
 Many of my recipes were already gluten-free.
-Avoiding the foods that made me sick was easy, and it still is.
-I am never tempted to sneak a bit of a donut or a sip of a regular beer.
+Avoiding foods that made me sick was easy, and it still is.
+I’m never tempted to sneak a bit of a donut or a sip of a regular beer.
 There really is no temptation because I know what it would do to me.
 Maybe that’s why I thought it would be easy.
 After cleaning out our kitchen and making it a gluten-free zone, I have no problem cooking at home.
 Except for the occasional failed baking attempt (gluten-free baking is challenging!), eating at home has proven to be no problem.

 What I didn’t anticipate was the difficulty in eating away from home.
 Whether it’s at a restaurant or a friend’s house, the risk for cross contamination is great.
-Ordering off the gluten-free menu does not guarantee safety.
+Ordering off the gluten-free menu doesn’t guarantee safety.
 Taking a gluten-free cooking class made me sick for a week.
 Going to a baby shower and realizing that I could only eat the fruit made me feel uncomfortable.
 As much as I enjoy socializing, I don’t like to be the center of attention.
 It feels like celiac disease sometimes forces me into the spotlight as I have to explain my dietary restrictions to the waiter or explain why my plate is empty at a party.
-Add to that the fact that I am not avoiding gluten, but also dairy and all forms of oats while I heal.
+Add to that the fact that I’m not avoiding gluten, but also dairy and all forms of oats while I heal.